ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 $['store']['book'][0]['title']
 ~~~~

 for paths input to a JSONPath processor.
+\[1]
-Where a JSONPath processor
-uses JSONPath expressions for internal purposes or as output paths,
+Where a JSONPath processor uses JSONPath expressions as output paths,
 these will always be converted to the more general *bracket–notation*.
+\[2]
+Bracket notation is more general than dot notation and can serve as a
+canonical form when a JSONPath processor uses JSONPath expressions as
+output paths.

 JSONPath allows the wildcard symbol `*` for member names and array
 indices.
 It borrows the descendant operator `..` from {{E4X}} and
 the array slice syntax proposal `[start:end:step]` {{SLICE}} from ECMASCRIPT 4.

-JSONPath can employ an *underlying scripting language*, expressions of
+JSONPath was originally designed to employ an *underlying scripting
+language* for computing expressions.
+The present specification
+defines a simple expression language that is independent from any
+scripting language in use on the platform.

-which, written in parentheses: `(<expr>)`, can be used as an
+JSONPath can use expressions, written in parentheses: `(<expr>)`, as
-alternative to explicit names or indices as in:
+an alternative to explicit names or indices as in:

 ~~~~
 $.store.book[(@.length-1)].title